-When you want a healthy sweet treat or dessert, fresh fruit is the way to go.
-However, that can be difficult when it’s dead in the middle of winter.
-Luckily, you can always rely on apples, which are pretty much in season and readily available year-round.
 I actually came up with this dessert when I was living in the dorms at UCLA.
 My only cooking tool was a microwave, which I would often make oatmeal in.
-Subsequently, I kept around some staple items I love to put in oatmeal: apples, dried fruit, nuts, spices, and sweeteners like honey or maple syrup.
-One night I experimented by basically combining all these items and seeing if I could make a “baked” apple in the microwave, and it worked!
-From then on it was my go-to for an easy, quick fruit dessert whenever I was craving something sweet.
-I also realized later on that it’s extremely versatile, and I came up with several potential variations which I’ll share below.
+Subsequently, I kept around my favorite oatmeal add-ins: apples, dried fruit, nuts, spices, and sweeteners like honey or maple syrup.
+One night I experimented by combining these items and seeing if I could make a “baked” apple in the microwave, and it worked!
+From then on it was my go-to for an easy warm dessert when the weather or my mood called for it.
+I also realized later on that it’s extremely versatile, and came up with several variations (see end of post).

-- 1 baking apple, such as Granny Smith or Fuji
+- 1 baking apple, such as Granny Smith, Honeycrisp or Gala

 - 1 teaspoon cinnamon